 We found 4 family medicine practitioners who accept Blue Cross Blue Shield Plans near Tulia, TX.

-Dr. Scot Blakeman is a family medicine physician.
-He honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-He graduated from the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
+Dr. Scot Blakeman is a physician who specializes in family medicine.
+He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.